ART – Years 7 – 13, IGCSE and A / AS Levels

 CIE IGCSE Geography

-Mrs Gabrielle Connolly is responsible for delivering the Geography programme to all year groups (including Advanced Level).
-Ms Daphne Roots specialises in the teaching of Physical Geography to Advanced Level groups.
+Mrs. Gabrielle Connolly is responsible for delivering the Geography programme to all year groups (including Advanced Level).
+Ms Daphne Roots specialises in the teaching of Physical Geography to groups 7, 12 – 13.

 Years 7 – 13, IGCSE and A / AS Levels